jrean/askjong.com/articles/notify-like-a-boss-with-sweet-alert-and-laravel.md

 ## Alerts are Front End Logs

-Even for the smalest web application it could be usefull to display some little messages to the end user.
+Even for the smallest web application it could be useful to display some little messages to the end user.
 What comes first in mind is the javascript `alert()` function.
 Yes, but it is ugly!
 What if we need something custom?
 Something designed?
 Something with the ability to display more than just a message?